OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Mustacchio/writeup.md

 What we did is :

-1. Modified the PATH  variable to prioritize `/tmp`
+1. Modified the PATH environment variable to prioritize `/tmp`